seansusmilch/noTBA-scripterx/README.md

 I highly recommend having your logging level set to 2 (warn) in config.py when doing this
 ```

-This process may take awhile depending on how much media is on your server.
 Send a string of the years you want to check in a comma separated list.
 By default, the script will check media from the year 2021.

 ```bash
 # checks media from years 2019, 2020 and 2021